Medical device regulatory compliance – Top 12 FAQs

 Managing non-conformances in the medical device sector

-As with all pharmaceutical industry manufacturing, deviations and non-conformances must be managed according to regulations.
-Adhere to ISO 13485 requirements and be sure you and your team are trained in compliance with the management of non-conformances in the medical device/pharmaceutical sector.
+As with all therapeutic goods manufacturing, deviations and non-conformances must be managed according to regulations.
+Adhere to ISO 13485 requirements and ISO 14971 requirements; and be sure your team is trained in management of non-conformances or deviations/defective products as well as recalls.

 FAQ #10: What if my product doesn’t meet specifications, or something doesn’t go to plan during manufacturing?

 Not all manufacturing goes to plan.
-For management of non-conformances and other types of product deviations involving therapeutic goods, click here.
+Click here for management of non-conformances and other types of product deviations involving therapeutic goods.

 Note: Complaint handling procedures must be included in your Quality Management System (QMS) for Medical Devices.
 This system and its procedures must be thorough, fully documented, validated where applicable, and kept up to date.
 Personnel must also be qualified and trained to fulfil their responsibilities.